What Causes GERD?

 There are also several tests that a physician can perform to diagnose GERD or confirm the diagnosis of GERD.
 All tests involve passing a tubular scope through either the nose or mouth to look at the vocal cords and esophagus.

-Laryngoscopy: A diagnosis of GERD is usually determined by how a patient responds to acid reducing medication, but if laryngopharyngeal reflux is suspected, your physician may conduct a laryngoscopy.
-A laryngoscopy is a procedure in which a thin tubular scope with a camera and light at the end is inserted through the mouth or nose, down to the larynx for a visual inspection of the vocal cords and surrounding tissue.
+Conventional Laryngoscopy: A diagnosis of GERD is usually determined by how a patient responds to acid reducing medication, but if laryngopharyngeal reflux is suspected, your physician may conduct a laryngoscopy.
+A laryngoscopy is a procedure in which a thin tubular scope with a camera and light at the end is inserted through the mouth down to the larynx for a visual inspection of the vocal cords and surrounding tissue.

 Endoscopy: An endoscopy is similar to a laryngoscopy except a longer and sometimes thicker scope is used to evaluate not only the larynx but the entire esophageal tract and stomach.
 The scope with a camera and light is usually inserted through the mouth and is performed under sedation.
 The camera on the scope projects images on a computer screen and allows the doctor to examine the lower esophageal sphincter muscle for abnormalities and growths.